 To complete the 120-credit Bachelor online degree in Health Science, each student chooses a focus (general health science, pre-occupational therapy, pre-physical therapy, pre-professional, or pre-public health) before beginning a series of courses which includes a specialized core of math, writing, and health science prerequisites.
 Regardless of chosen focus, students also take elective courses to round out their academic interests.

-Freshmen to the University of Florida apply for the Bachelor of Health Science through a traditional admissions process.
+Freshmen to the University of Florida apply for the online Bachelor’s degree in Health Science through a traditional admissions process.
 However, students transferring into the program at the junior level must meet a number of prerequisites, which may vary according to specialization.